tldwashington/Project-2-Finance/README.md

 4. Provide a list of distinct transaction types recorded in the system.

-5.Show a list of all customers with their account types and balances, even if the customer doesn't have an email address on file.
+5. Show a list of all customers with their account types and balances, even if the customer doesn't have an email address on file.

 ## Skills Practiced